 If you are planning a trip to the Columbia River Gorge area, this is a must-try activity.
 It is conveniently located less than 30 minutes from Hood River, OR, on the Washington side of the Gorge in a town called BZ Corner.
 Simply put “Zoller’s Outdoor Odysseys” in Google Maps and it will set you on your way.
 Or check here for more detailed directions.

 Note: don’t wear cotton under your wetsuit, only synthetic materials or your birthday suit.
 And you may want to bring some cheap-o sunglasses like we did.
-Or invest in a strap to keep your glasses around your neck, so you don’t lose them to the river.
+Or invest in a strap to keep your glasses around your neck, so you don’t lose them to the While Salmon River.